Grokzen/todo/README.md

 	$ todo -t 7 -c culture.chemistry
 	$ todo -c culture
 	    7 | Read the article about chemistry #culture.chemistry
-	$ todo -a "Listen to the podcast about movies" -c culture.cinema
+	$ todo add "Listen to the podcast about movies" -c culture.cinema
 	$ todo -c culture
 	    7 | Read the article about chemistry #culture.chemistry
 	    8 | Listen to the podcast about movies #culture.cinema